openhaddock/openhaddock.github.io/_posts/2016-11-18-hello-world.md

 Hello and welcome to the world of ether.
 The invisable world that is the world.
 Augmention of reality is the death of reality.

-This is my world, my little section where fish are free to develop.
+This is my world, my little section where fish are free.

 -- capn {{ page.date }}